23 Male Model Poses & Prompts + Tips for Great Male Poses

 Credit: Alex Perri (left)/ Ali Morshedlou (right)

-Another pose that’s easy for inexperienced models is standing with their arms crossed.
+This pose is very easy for inexperienced models and can be very versatile.
 Depending on the facial expression, it can give an air of authority, a sense of edginess or defiance, or just pure expressiveness.

 Be aware, though – in some situations, crossing the arms can also create a sense of being closed off or unavailable and may give off the wrong message.